warnthepenguins/st-art/README.md

 # README

-App for searching street arts
+App for discovering arts around you.